vlovgr/ciris/docs/src/main/tut/index.md

 ## Ciris

 Lightweight, extensible, and validated configuration loading in [Scala][scala].<br>
-The core library is dependency-free, while modules provide integrations with external libraries.
+The core library depends on cats-effect, while modules provide additional library integrations.

 The name comes from being an abbreviation of the word _configurations_.<br>
 Ciris' logo was inspired by the epyllion Ciris from [Appendix Vergiliana](https://en.wikipedia.org/wiki/Appendix_Vergiliana#Ciris_.28.22The_Sea-Bird.22.29).